jenkinsci/compuware-scm-downloader-plugin/README.md

 ## Overview

-The BMC Compuware Source Code Download for Endevor, PDS, and ISPW plugin allows users to download Endevor, PDS, and ISPW members from the mainframe to the PC.
+The BMC AMI DevX Source Code Download for Endevor, PDS, and Code Pipeline plugin allows users to download Endevor, PDS, and Code Pipeline members from the mainframe to the PC.
 Source can then be accessed on the PC, for example, for SonarQube analysis and reporting.

 ## Prerequisites

 The following are required to use this plugin:
 - Jenkins
 - Jenkins Credentials Plugin
-- Topaz Workbench CLI.
-Refer to the [Topaz Workbench Install Guide](https://docs.bmc.com/docs/bctwb/2007/topaz-workbench-installation-guide-1010112445.html) for instructions.
+- Workbench CLI.
+Refer to the [Workbench Install Guide](https://docs.bmc.com/docs/bctwb/2007/topaz-workbench-installation-guide-1010112445.html) for instructions.
 - For PDS and Endevor downloads, a Topaz for Program Analysis license is required
 - Host Communications Interface